walczakw/p1-brilliant-vision/docs/user-stories/USER-STORIES.md

 __Description:__

 As a user I would like to see a ‘Thank you’ page after sending the contact form.
-The ‘Thank you’ page will display text “Thank you for submitting the form”.
+The ‘Thank you’ page will display the text “Thank you for submitting the form”.
 Under the text there will be a button with text “Home” to take the user to a home page.
 Refer to attached wireframes for more details.
 [Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/wireframes/wireframes.pdf)

 ---